 Q: What size skid steer do I need for snow removal?

-The size of the skid steer required for snow removal is determined by the amount of snow to be removed.
-For light snow, a smaller skid steer is sufficient, but for heavy snow, a larger skid steer is needed.
+The size of the skid steer required for snow removal is determined by the amount of snow to be removed and therefore the snow blower’s GPM requirement.
+For light snow, a smaller skid steer with lower GPM output may be sufficient, but for heavy snow, a larger skid steer is with higher GPM output may be necessary.

 Q: Are tracks better than wheels in snow?